 If you have a complaint, please contact the member of staff who is dealing with your matter in the first instance.

 If you are unhappy with the response you receive, then please request that the member of staff arranges for their Head of Department to contact you to discuss.

 What will happen next?

-6. We will write you within 28 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.
+- We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-Objecting to your bill(s)
+Objecting to you bill(s)

-You may have the right to object to our bill by applying to the court for an assessment of the bill under the Part III of the Solicitors Act 1974.
+You may have the right to object to our bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.

-Non-payment of bill(s).
+Non-payment of our bill(s)

-*If we have to change any of the time-scales above, we will let you know and explain why.
+*If we have to change any of the timescales above, we will let you know and explain why.